rust-lang/book/src/ch17-03-more-futures.md

 one future against another.
 This operation is often named `race` for exactly that reason.

+> Note: Under the hood, `race` is built on a more general function, `select`,
+> which you will encounter more often in real-world Rust code.
+A `select`
+> function can do a lot of things that `trpl::race` function cannot, but it also
+> has some additional complexity that we can skip over for now.

-In Listing 17-20, we use `race` to run two futures, `slow` and `fast`, against each other.
+In Listing 17-20, we use `trpl::race` to run two futures, `slow` and `fast`, against each other.
 Each one prints a message when it starts running, pauses for some amount of time by calling and awaiting `sleep`, and then prints another message when it finishes.
 Then we pass both to `trpl::race` and wait for one of them to finish.
 (The outcome here won’t be too surprising: `fast` wins!)

 <Listing number="17-20" caption="Using `race` to get the result of whichever future finishes first" file-name="src/main.rs">